sagnik-sanyal/persistent_nav_v2/README.md

 ## Styling

 You can customize the Navigation Bar with all the parameters, each style allows.
-Here, for example, you could set a different border radius by passing `BorderRadius.circular(8)` to the `BoxDecoration`.
+Every style allows you to pass an instance of `NavBarDecoration` for example.
+This extends `BoxDecoration` by an additional padding and thus offers everything the `BoxDecoration` offers.
+You could set a different border radius by passing `BorderRadius.circular(8)` to the `NavBarDecoration.border`.
 Styles that include animations also allow you to adjust the timings and interpolation curves.

 ## Using a custom Navigation Bar